pyRTX.core.utils_rt

 block_dot(a, b)

-Perform element-wise dot product between corresponding vectors in two arrays.
+Perform an element-wise dot product between two arrays of vectors.

 block_normalize(V)

-Compute unit vectors for a block of vectors efficiently using vectorized operations.
+Compute unit vectors for a block of vectors.

 cgal_init_geometry(mesh_obj)

-Initialize mesh geometry for ray tracing using the CGAL (Computational Geometry Algorithms Library) ray tracing kernel.
+Initialize mesh geometry for the CGAL ray tracing kernel.

 chunker(iterator, chunks)